prakharjadaun/DSA/README.md

 - Find the maximum element of the binary tree using recursion
 - Find the maximum element of the bianry tree without recursion
 - Algorithm to search an element in a bianry tree
+- Algorithm to search an element in a binary tree without recursion

 </details>